-Diffusion mechanisms and phenomena; estimation of diffusivity.
-Fick's law of diffusion; concentration distributions in solid and fluid flow with or without chemical reaction.
-Application of thermodynamic and transport concepts to the design of continuous-contact and staged mass transfer processes.
-Distillation, gas absorption and drying.
+Application of thermodynamic and transport concepts to the design of continuous-contact and staged mass transfer processes common in the chemical process industries.
+Separation by phase addition, phase creation, by barrier, by solid agent and by external field or gradient.
 Examination of the limitations of theory and empiricism in design practice.
-4 credits.
+3 credits.
 Prerequisites: ChE 131 and ChE 141